LEARN

 Who puts ballots in the ballot box?

-What do we call a government that does not hold at least half the seats in the House of Commons?
+What do we call a government that holds at least half the seats in the House of Commons?

 Comments are closed.